‘Systemic failures’ in Uvalde school massacre, report finds

 “At Robb Elementary, law enforcement responders failed to adhere to their active shooter training, and they failed to prioritize saving innocent lives over their own safety,” the report said.

-The gunman fired approximately 142 rounds inside the building, and it is “almost certain” that 100 shots came before any officer entered, according to the report.
+The gunman fired approximately 142 rounds inside the building, and it is “almost certain” that at least 100 shots came before any officer entered, according to the report.

 The report — the most complete account yet of the hesitant and haphazard response to the May 24 massacre at at Robb Elementary School — was written by an investigative committee from the Texas House of Representatives and released to family members Sunday.

 According to the report, 376 law enforcement officers massed at the school.
 The overwhelming majority of those who responded were federal and state law enforcement.
-That included nearly 150 U.S. Border Patrol agents and 91 state police officials, according to the Tribune.
+That included nearly 150 U.S. Border Patrol agents and 91 state police officials.

+“Other than the attacker, the Committee did not find any ‘villains’ in the course of its investigation,” the report said.
+“There is no one to whom we can attribute malice or ill motives.
+Instead, we found systemic failures and egregiously poor decision making.”

+The report noted that many of the hundreds of law enforcement responders who rushed to the school were better trained and equipped than the school district police — which the head of the Texas Department of Public Safety, the state police force, previously faulted for not going into the room sooner.

 “It’s a joke.
 They’re a joke.
 They’ve got no business wearing a badge.
 None of them do,” Vincent Salazar, grandfather of 11-year-old Layla Salazer, said Sunday.